AckerlyXu/heima/articles/service-fabric/service-fabric-manage-application-in-visual-studio.md

 3. **Remove Application** causes the application to be removed when the debug session ends.

 For **Auto Upgrade** data is preserved by applying the application upgrade capabilities of Service Fabric, but it is tuned to optimize for performance rather than safety.
-For more information about upgrading applications and how you might perform an upgrade in a real environment, see [Service Fabric application upgrade](/documentation/articles/service-fabric-application-upgrade/).
+For more information about upgrading applications and how you might perform an upgrade in a real environment, see [Service Fabric application upgrade](./service-fabric-application-upgrade.md).

 ![Example of new application version with date appended][preservedata]

+>[!NOTE]
->[AZURE.NOTE] This property doesn't exist prior to version 1.1 of the Service Fabric Tools for Visual Studio.
+> This property doesn't exist prior to version 1.1 of the Service Fabric Tools for Visual Studio.
 Prior to 1.1, please use the **Preserve Data On Start** property to achieve the same behavior.
 The "Keep Application" option was introduced in version 1.2 of the Service Fabric Tools for Visual Studio.

 ## Add a service to your Service Fabric application